 In addition, long-term radar observations during 1996-2006 from Jicamarca, Peru have been used to study the climatology of post-sunset ESF irregularities.
 Results showed that the spread F onset times did not change much with solar flux and that their onset heights increased linearly from solar minimum to solar maximum.
 On average, radar plume onset occurred earlier with increasing solar flux, and plume onset and peak altitudes increased with solar activity.
 The F-region upward drift velocities that precede spread F onset increased from solar minimum to solar maximum, and were approximately proportional to the maximum prereversal drift peak velocities.

 Chapagain, Narayan P., "Dynamics of Equatorial Spread F Using Ground-Based Optical and Radar Measurements" (2011).
 All Graduate Theses and Dissertations.
-Paper 897.
+897.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .